-The driver shaft itself is $790, while iron shafts are $210 each.
-What’s more, fairway wood shafts are currently priced at $625, while hybrid shafts start at the same price.
-One of the biggest drawbacks to AutoFlex golf shafts is that they’re expensive.
+The driver shaft alone costs $790, while each iron shaft is priced at $210.
+Additionally, fairway wood shafts are currently priced at $625, while hybrid shafts start at the same price point.
+One notable drawback of AutoFlex golf shafts is their high cost.

-But equally, if you’re of the opinion that $790 for a club shaft is far too much to pay, then you’re certainly not alone.
-Many forums are filled with discussions surrounding the expense of AutoFlex golf clubs, so they’re certainly not for everyone.
+But equally, if you find the price of $790 for a club shaft to be excessive, you’re definitely not alone.
+Numerous forums are abuzz with discussions about the cost of AutoFlex golf clubs, indicating that they may not be suitable for everyone.

-But if you can justify the expense and want to level up your shafts from a performance and aesthetic viewpoint, these high-quality shafts are well worth thinking about.
+Nonetheless, if you can justify the expense and desire to enhance both performance and aesthetics, these premium shafts are certainly worth considering.

 Where Can You Buy AutoFlex Golf Shafts?

-Given their increase in popularity in recent times, there’s no doubt that AutoFlex shafts will soon be available at more golf fitters in the near future, so we might also see a reduction in price before long.
+Given their increase in popularity in recent times, there’s no doubt that AutoFlex shafts will soon be available at more golf fitters, so we might also see a reduction in price before long.